 Either way, it's clear That Wasn't a Request.
 It usually turns out that by taking up the offer, the hero has been advancing some form of Evil Plan orchestrated by the Big Bad, and there's at least a fifty-fifty chance that the bad guy will double-cross the hero at some point along the way, usually in a You Have Outlived Your Usefulness moment.
 This often leads to the hero launching an all-guns-blazing assault on the bad guy, either to get revenge on him, rescue the loved one, or both.
-May not work on Sociopathic Heroes or The Unfettered, who probably don't care about the fallout in the process of kicking your ass.
+This "offer" is also not likely to work so well on Sociopathic Heroes or The Unfettered, who rarely care about any collateral damage incurred while exterminating their foes.

 The trope name comes from the movie The Godfather where the titular mafia boss was always making people offers (such as letting one of his favorites star in a movie or signing a business over to him) with dire consequences attached if they were refused (like, say, a bullet in the head, getting put in the hospital, or having the head of the person's prize horse being delivered to his bed). note The line was borrowed by Mario Puzo from the earlier novel Le Père Goriot (1835), by Honoré de Balzac, when Vautrin tells Eugène that he is "making him an offer that he cannot refuse".
 Namely, that he [Vautrin] will make Eugène rich, profiting off the death of a man who he has never met.
 This concept, in turn, was Balzac's bringing-to-life of a theoretical concept by Jean-Jacques Rousseau, of "Rousseau's Chinaman" (the root of disinterested evil).

-Compare Enemy Mine, in which the bad guy accompanies the hero, and Appeal to Force, where having greater violent power puts one in a better position.
-The Face of the villain's team is likely the one to make the formal offer.
+Compare Enemy Mine, in which the bad guy accompanies the hero, and Appeal to Force, where one party's having more power to inflict violence on another decides one's bargaining position rather than questions of justice and logic.
+The Face of the villain's team is likely the one who'll be appointed to make the formal offer.

-In real life, this was known as "Plata o Plomo?", literally "Silver or Lead?"
-Your choice is between accepting a bribe or getting shot.
+In real life, particularly in Hispanic countries, this is known as "Plata o Plomo?", literally "Silver or Lead?" i.e. your choice is between taking a bribe or taking a bullet between the eyes.

 open/close all folders